Function

 1 Functions

-The resulting control flow ensures that the A-User operates predictably, transparently, and in alignment with human Commands, and any A-User Instructions, thus supporting life cycle integrity and enabling trust through auditable orchestration.
+The resulting control flow ensures that the A‑User operates predictably, transparently, and in alignment with human Commands, supporting lifecycle integrity and enabling trust through auditable orchestration.

-Figure 1 gives the input/output data of A-User Control (PGM-AUC).
+Figure 1 gives the Reference Model of the A‑User Control (PGM‑AUC) AIM.

-Figure 1 – Reference Model of A-User Control (PGM-AUC) AIM
+Figure 1 – Reference Model of the A‑User Control (PGM‑AUC) AIM

 The A‑User Control AIM exercises its activity by implementing one of eight Instructions: